Wendyyy21/ctf-writeup/ctf/picoctf-2026/Web/fool-the-lockout.md

 ## Solution:
 1. From the source code, each IP address is allowed 10 failed attempts in 30 seconds before being locked out for 120 seconds.
 I tried changing the source IP address using the `X-Forwarded-For` header but it did not work.
-2. I wrote a Python script to send 9 requests then sleep for 31 seconds before sending another 9 requests. <br>
+2. I wrote a Python script to send 9 requests then sleep for 31 seconds before sending another 9 requests.

 ```
 import requests
 import time